dart-archive/www.dartlang.org/src/site/codelabs/polymer/index.markdown

 * The validation code is pretty straightforward: each method checks a code lab field against the validation rules defined in the model.
-If validation fails, the validator sets an error message and return false.
+If validation fails, the validator sets an error message and returns false.
 Otherwise it removes the error message and returns true.

 </div></div>